 (Without art the crudeness of reality would make the world unbearable.
 George Bernard Shaw)

 P.S.
 What tips have you discovered that have helped you navigate the artistic waters at less cost?

 Many readers would love to hear about ways to save money in these times when many of us are watching our pennies and dollars.

-Please send your advice and tips to me by clicking here.
+Please send your advice and tips about doing art on a budget to me by clicking here.
 I'll include them in a future newsletter.